vtex-apps/store-components/react/components/Share/README.md

   })
 }
 ```
-The attributes of `classes` object represetn an element of the component.
+The attributes of `classes` object represent an element of the component.
 See the folowing example
 ```jsx
 const social = {
   Facebook: true,